TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 46 - 8/11 (Saturday)
 Wow, spent most of today finishing up the Angular lesson.
 That was a doozy.
 By no means could I just sit down and start writing an application in Angular at this point -- but I do definitely undertand it better now.
 This is something I plan to work on more when the course is done.
 Now on to Ember...

+### Day 47 - 8/12 (Sunday)
+Started messing around with Ember.
+I now have Ember installed and I created the udaciMeals app using Ember.
+This sure makes things a lot easier than trying to create it all manually.